-Enhance Performance in Master Athletes—For Competition and General Fitness
+How to Enhance Performance in Master Athletes

-What is a Masters Athlete?
+What exactly is a Masters Athlete?

-Nope its not, that we literally are Masters of Athletics, but rather that we have now reached a certain age.
+Unfortunate, its not, that we literally are Masters of Athletics, but rather that we have now reached a certain age.
 The ripe old age at which one can be considered a “masters” athlete varies from sport to sport.
 For example, any golfer or bowler over the age of 50 years old is classified as a master’s athlete, whereas participants in sports like ours ‘Athletics’ are considered masters-level athletes once they pass their 35th birthday!

-How Does Aging Affect Fitness?
+How Does Ageing Affect Fitness?

-Unlike fine wines and cheeses aging is nowhere near as beneficial for us mere humans, as it tends to negatively affect physical performance.
+Unlike fine wines and cheeses ageing is nowhere near as beneficial for us mere humans, as it tends to negatively affect physical performance.
 As our bodies age, there is a decline in cardiovascular functioning, respiratory ability and musculoskeletal strength.
 Research has shown that between the ages of 25 and 85, resting stroke volume, maximum heart rate and VO2 max all decline at a rate of approximately 10% per decade (Downes 2002).
 Mine was never high to begin with; I can’t afford to keep loosing it!

 Good news is that being consistently physical activity can offset some of the detrimental effects of aging.
 Even more hopeful, exercise has the added benefit of increasing our psychological well-being, decreasing the risk of chronic disease and reducing overall mortality rates relative to age (Rosenbloom 2006).